 Free from moisture or water; not wet or damp.

-	The hot weather can dehydrate your body quickly, so make sure to drink plenty of water.
+The sun's heat can quickly dehydrate your body, so it's important to drink plenty of water.

 Key Differences: dry vs dehydrate

 - 1Dry is an adjective that describes a state of being free from moisture or water.